-The term "trauma" refers to a psychological or emotional response to a traumatic event in an individual's life.
+The term "trauma" refers to severe psychological or emotional distress to a traumatic event in an individual's life that persists for months to decades after the event occurred.
 Examples of traumatic experiences can include being present during a natural disaster such as a flood or hurricane, experiencing physical or sexual assault, or witnessing a violent act against another person.
 Less obvious events may also be considered traumatic such as having an absent parent as a child, losing a job, or losing a friend group.
 The effects of traumatic experiences on certain individuals can last for years and may lead to symptoms of anxiety and post-traumatic stress disorder (PTSD).

 Individuals with anxiety and PTSD often experience negative emotions and may become triggered by distressing memories that remind them of the traumatic event.
-EMDR, or Eye Movement Desensitization and Reprocessing, is a form of therapy designed to help reduce or completely eliminate symptoms of emotional distress caused by traumatic memories.
+EMDR is a form of therapy designed to help reduce or completely eliminate symptoms of emotional distress caused by traumatic memories.

 How Is EMDR Therapy Used to Help Treat Trauma and PTSD?